identity-com/sol-did/client/README.md

-# SOLID DID Client
+# SOL DID Client

-A typescript client library for registering and resolving DIDs using the SOLID method
+A typescript client library for registering and resolving DIDs using the SOL method

 ## Getting Started